cixel/gc2024/presentation.md

 }​
 ```

+^ so... this is coverage instrumenation...

-^ this is generated right before compilation so it's not really meant for our eyes,
+^ and it's generated right before compilation so it's not really meant for our eyes,

 ^ but I promise not as complicated as it looks.